More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 If you use public transport, the Verona Card includes unlimited travel on ATV buses for 24 or 48 hours, making it easy to combine the Arena with other monuments without worrying about tickets.

-- Wear comfortable shoes to visit the entire complex, as you will have to walk around the entire interior to get a better view of everything the Verona Arena has to offer.
+- Wear comfortable shoes to visit the entire complex, as you will have to walk around the entire interior to get a broader view of everything the Arena di Verona has to offer.

-- Buy your tickets online and well in advance to ensure your visit and avoid the long queues at the entrance to the complex, with thousands of tourists wanting to visit this place every year.
+- Purchase your tickets online and well in advance, this way you are ensuring your visit and avoiding the long queues at the entrance to the complex, with thousands of tourists every year wanting to visit this place.

-- If you go during the summer season, be sure to go to one of the shows presented at the Verona Arena, because it is an experience of another level and category.
+- If you go in the summer, be sure to attend one of the shows presented at the Arena di Verona, as it is an experience of a different level and category.

 - Purchase the city card, which allows you to visit not only the Verona Arena, but also many other interesting places within the city, at a reduced price.